pytorch/rfcs/RFC-0035-viterbi-decoding.md

 ## **Motivation**

 Viterbi decoding is a generally useful algorithm that is missing from the PyTorch library, with applications in automatic speech recognition, bioinformatics, digital communications, and more.
 However, Viterbi decoding is O(C^2T) for C classes and T timesteps, making it challenging to scale to large datasets and real-time applications.
 A commonly-used implementation of Viterbi decoding exists in Librosa (`librosa.sequence.viterbi`).
 We use Librosa's implementation as a reference for correctness and as a baseline for benchmarking.
 Our benchmark uses `C = 1,440` states and approximately `T ~= 20 million` time steps across approximately 40k files.

-We use Viterbi decoding to decode distributions over pitch inferred by a pitch estimating neural network.
 We compare our proposed implementation to the reference implementation in Librosa ([`librosa.sequence.viterbi`](https://librosa.org/doc/main/generated/librosa.sequence.viterbi.html)) that uses just-in-time compilation via numba.

 | Method  | Timesteps decoded per second |
 | ------------- | ------------- |